-Global Employer Services in Tax Blog
+Global Employer Services in Tax and Legal blog

 - Select a blog category

 The future of remote working: Remote work / Cross border commuters - Extension of flexible Social Security approach until 31 December 2021, expansion to all European Economic Area countries and Switzerland

 The Swiss social security administration has communicated that the current “flexible approach” in regards to maintaining ordinary cross-border commuters (who have been having to work from home) in the Swiss social security and pension system will continue to be valid until the 31 December 2021.
 Further, the social security authorities of the European Economic Area confirmed the expansion of this approach to all the EEA countries and Switzerland.

 The future of remote working: Remote work / Cross border commuters - Extension of flexible Social Security approach until 31 December 2021